swiftly-solution/documentation/docgen/output/events/gameevents/onroundannouncewarmup.md

 ---

 # OnRoundAnnounceWarmup
-This event is triggered when round_announce_warmup is triggered
+This event is triggered when round_announce_warmup is triggered.
 ::: tabs
 @tab Lua
 ```lua